Skip to content

 Prince Edward Island has launched a new population framework and refocused its immigration programs.
 For 2024, the province will reduce its annual federal immigration nominations by 25% and redistribute the remaining nominations to align with key sectors facing labour shortages.

-• Population: PEI's population was 175,853 as of October 1, 2023, a 4.0% annual growthrate.
+• Population: PEI's population was 175,853 as of October 1, 2023, a 4.0% annual growth rate.

 • Immigration Goal: Focuses on attracting entrepreneurs and skilled workers to address labor shortages.